One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 While travel insurance comes with health coverage, it isn’t as comprehensive as health insurance since it comes with emergency medical coverage only.

-With an emergency medical coverage, you are eligible for health insurance coverage only in cases classified as an emergency.
+With emergency medical coverage, you are eligible for health insurance coverage only in cases classified as an emergency.
 These can be any sickness or accident you may have while traveling.

 For example, if you have an accident or suddenly become sick while traveling in Mexico, the travel insurance company will pay for your medical treatment.